evagabriela/WDI/curriculum/week-02/03_dev_tools_debugging/README.md

 You will first copy the code under each step and paste it into the console, and then hit enter.

-You should see an error message added to the console when you do with a description of the error.
+You should see an error message with a description of the error added to the console when you do.

 For each step, fix the error and then run the code in your console again until the code for that step is error-free.